 I am happy to write press releases for clients.
 I hate boring press releases, as they typically get tossed as soon as they ding an inbox.
-So, again, I use “story” to try to grab and hold the reader’s attention.
-Here is a sample of a recent press release I wrote for a McKinney, Texas, realtor being highlighted on the website of the McKinney Chamber of Commerce.
-I have written other press releases for the Chamber, as well as for Josh McDowell Ministry.
+So I use “story” to grab and hold the reader’s attention.
+This is a sample press release I wrote for a McKinney, Texas, realtor being highlighted on the website of the McKinney Chamber of Commerce.

 Sheri has a definite passion and talent for writing.
 I was fortunate to have her skills in putting pen to paper when she wrote a press release for me.
 She spent many hours asking questions, interviewi

 Book Editing & Doctoring